| CloserLook > John > John 11:49-57 and 12:1-11 |

 And the anti-type is just the same.

-Our service for Christ must be balanced by fellowship,
+Our service for Christ must be balanced by fellowship and

 I'm certain it was with a loving heart that Martha served Jesus.